Pediatric Physical Therapy for Plagiocephaly:Guide

 Causes of Pediatric Physical Therapy for Plagiocephaly?

-• Placement in the womb: The babies that were positioned in a particular manner when pregnant are likely to develop flat spots included on their heads.
+• Placement in the womb: The babies that were positioned in a particular manner when pregnant are likely to develop flat spots on their heads.

 • Tight neck muscles (Torticollis): In case the baby has a condition known as torticollis, which causes the neck muscles to be stiff and restrict movement of the head, they are also likely to develop a flat spot.